Zimbra-Community/owncloud-zimlet/README.md

     rm owncloud-zimlet -Rf
     git clone https://github.com/barrydegraaff/owncloud-zimlet

-Now in /tmp/owncloud-zimlet/tk_barrydegraaff_owncloud_zimlet/tk_barrydegraaff_owncloud_zimlet.js and look for the comment: /*custom location set here*/ after this comment you find a line where you should replace /owncloud with /oc or whatever your location is.
+Now open /tmp/owncloud-zimlet/tk_barrydegraaff_owncloud_zimlet/tk_barrydegraaff_owncloud_zimlet.js and look for the comment: 'custom location set here' after this comment you find a line where you should replace /owncloud with /oc or whatever your location is.
 Then install the Zimlet using:

     mkdir $HOME/zimlets-deployed/_dev
     mv /tmp/owncloud-zimlet/tk_barrydegraaff_owncloud_zimlet $HOME/zimlets-deployed/_dev/